Modular Design

 Modular design is the practice of structuring a program as a set of independent, self-contained modules, each responsible for a single, well-defined task.
 Modules communicate through clear interfaces, making the system easier to build, test, debug, and maintain.

-Why is Modular Design important?
+What is the Modular Design formula?

 πŸ’» Animated Visualization Animated